What is a credit score & how does it affect a car finance application?

 It’s usually calculated by your credit history – whether you pay loans back or keep up to date with your bills.

-The higher your credit score, the more likely you are to be accepted for a loan and the higher the loan amount.
-The lower your score, the less likely and the lower the loan amount.
+The higher your credit score, the more likely your application will be approved.
+The lower your score, the less likely your application is to be approved.

 Understanding your credit history and your credit score is important if you’re looking to take out car finance.
+It’ll help you decide when to submit your application, as you may need to improve your score first.
 And there are a few companies which can help you do so.

 Some of the better free credit score companies include: